-Facilitating Cross-Border Arts Support for More than 40 Years
+Facilitating Cross-Border Arts Support for nearly 50 Years

-CCAR produces programs that showcase cross-border collaborations and honor cultural achievement.
-Our activities bring Canadians and Americans together in forums that foster "Friendship Through the Arts" between the two countries.
+CCAR produces special programs that promote artistic excellence, honor cultural achievement, support artistic training for students, and showcase cross-border collaborations.
+Its activities bring Canadians and Americans together in forums that feature presentations and performances of artistic works from and between the two countries.

 CCAR’s 15 Honorary Directors are comprised of leaders of distinguished arts institutions in Canada and the United States.

-In 2014, we celebrated our 40th Anniversary with a special Gala in New York City.
-The Consul General of Canada in New York partnered with us to present the inaugural Awards for Distinguished Contributions to the Arts in Canada and the Unites States.
-Honorees were Jacqueline Desmarais and Frank O. Gehry.
+In 2014, CCAR celebrated its 40th Anniversary with a special Gala in New York.
+The Consul General of Canada in New York partnered with CCAR to present the inaugural Award for Distinguished Contributions to the Arts in Canada and the United States.
+Honorees were (the late) Jacqueline Desmarais and Frank O. Gehry.